nicolasluarte/phd_thesis/chapters/thesis_project.md

 ## An adaptive strategy in modern times

 Food-seeking behavior adapted to environments with limited food.
 When food is limited animals approach cues with the highest associative strength to actual food [@B8QZIGEN#Montague_Dayan_Sejnowski_1996].
-Reward prediction error then signals whether the current state is better or worse than expected, and animals should move or stay where the highest expected value is [@8Q6QHXGB#Kacelnik_Bateson_1996].
+If a lever was associated with food delivery, but now food is being delivered randomly 50% of the time upon lever pressing, then the reward prediction would increase until the expectation is re-adjusted, and the animal should lower the its rate of lever pressing compared to when the lever always delivered food [@8Q6QHXGB#Kacelnik_Bateson_1996].
 However, uncertainty in food delivery increases lever pressing and reduces the time latency for approaching the lever [@S8CHV5KG#Anselme_Robinson_Berridge_2013], which in fact means the opposite of preferring cues with highest associative strength food.

-Intermittent access to high-fat diets generates binge-eating behavior corresponding to drastic increase in food-seeking behavior [@QN55S25U#Hess_Etal_2019; @CTAFJAZ3#King_Etal_2016;
+Intermittent access to high-fat diets generates binge-eating behavior corresponding to drastic increases in food-seeking behavior [@QN55S25U#Hess_Etal_2019; @CTAFJAZ3#King_Etal_2016;
 @MBZJPLN3#Lardeux_Kim_Nicola_2013], increases reinforcement value upon withdrawal [@BDVQLHQZ#Mcgee_Etal_2010] and operant behavior without withdrawal [@8KGR8TT6#Wojnicki_Babbs_Corwin_2013; @DQHTA2QH#Wojnicki_Stine_Corwin_2007;
 @WPLVSADN#Wojnicki_Etal_2015] attenuating the effects of food devaluation, general psychomotor behavior increases [@GIDJCJMP#Hardaway_Etal_2016], and DA-Ach release also increases, augmenting motivated behavior towards food [@23K7IPBA#Rada_Avena_Hoebel_2005].
 Mainly because of logistic reasons, intermittent access is provided at the same time of the day (in most cases), and that allows animals to predict the arrival of food, although with some inconsistencies within animals [@KUXWM8W5#Luby_Etal_2012].
 However, the behavioral effects, except anticipatory behavior, are common disregarding if intermittent access is provided at completely random time or given at fixed times of the day [@VY8ZEZB6#MuñozEscobar_GuerreroVargas_Escobar_2019].
 Taken together, this data suggests that food-seeking behavior increases in response to uncertainty in action-outcome association, and food availability.

 Food-seeking behavior is increased to avoid starvation when a food shortage is predicted, and as previously noted, this derives in increased exploration, number foraging bouts, and time expended in foraging [@G83L8BXA#Harris_Chapman_Monfort_2010].
-Food insecurity is defined as the perception of how secure or certain food access is going to be in the future [@WZS8BTVL#Dhurandhar_2016], and positively correlates with greater energetic intake [@WZS8BTVL#Dhurandhar_2016] and preference for high-fat alternatives [@EER2TNCJ#Nettle_Andrews_Bateson_2017], which are mainly cheap access foods in developed countries where this effect is more pronounced [@4LJKTR3N#Moradi_Etal_2019; @2N6SBNMK#Dinour_Bergen_Yeh_2007; @VDHUFYYV#Nettle_Bateson_2019].
+Food insecurity is defined as the perception of how secure or certain food access is going to be in the future [@WZS8BTVL#Dhurandhar_2016], and positively correlates with greater energetic intake [@WZS8BTVL#Dhurandhar_2016] and preference for high-fat alternatives [@EER2TNCJ#Nettle_Andrews_Bateson_2017], which are mainly cheap access foods in developed countries where this effect is more pronounced [@4LJKTR3N#Moradi_Etal_2019; @2N6SBNMK#Dinour_Bergen_Yeh_2007;
+@VDHUFYYV#Nettle_Bateson_2019].
 The effect of food insecurity on increased intake are probably due to overeating fats and carbohydrates (cheap access and calorically dense foods) in periods of high food availability, leading to overweight [@2ZRH7IWR#Stinson_Etal_2018].
 In modern urban environments, high-fat food is of easy access; this, coupled with a food-seeking behavior which seeks to maximize energetic gain when food shortage is predicted due to food-access uncertainty, can lead to overweight, because the mechanism is adapted to low resource environments and not calorically dense one.
 Thus, in developed countries, where caloric density is extremely high, increasing food-seeking behavior is likely to result in excessive caloric intake.

  In this section we showed how action-outcome uncertainty, intermittent food access, and food insecurity show converging evidence on how food access uncertainty invigorates food-seeking behavior.
 However, coupled with an easy access to highly energetic foods, an adaptive behavior for preventing starvation, turns maladaptive resulting in overweight.
 In the following section, we present orexin as a potential mediator of uncertainty-driven foraging because of its pivotal role in both reactive and predictive homeostatic control [@52DV95LU#Burdakov_2020], and motivated behavior [@2X7SNKS3#Tyree_Borniger_DeLecea_2018].

 ## Orexin as a potential mediator of uncertainty-drive foraging